-program is designed to provide a broad theoretical practical foundation, based on courses chosen from a cademic fields, for persons who deal in their work with problems of delinquency, criminal properties and the treatment of offenders.
+This program is designed to provide a broad theoretical and practical foundation, based on courses chosen from several academic fields, for persons who deal in their daily work with problems of delinquency, criminal behavior and the treatment of offenders.

-cants are expected to have high school graduation uivalent.
-The program is intended primarily for thing officers in the police forces, in Federal and incial correctional services and custodial institutions, and for court workers.
-It is open, however, to any tested and qualified persons.
+Applicants are expected to have high school graduation or equivalent.
+The program is intended primarily, for working officers in the police forces, in Federal and Provincial correctional services and custodial institutions, and for court workers.
+It is open, however, to any interested and qualified persons.

-Deviant Criminal Behavior
+Year 1 Deviant Criminal Behavior

 Criminal Law

 Interpersonal Relations

-Tear 2 Community Relations and Public Issues
+Year 2 Community Relations and Public Issues

 The Judical System

 Penology